 The carriages are unique, comfortable and romantic.
 We love them.
 Other options are the permanent swag tents, some of which have their own kitchen, the caravan park and camp ground, and self-contained air-conditioned Pioneers Huts.

 Dinner at night is at the Iron Pot Bistro.
 The a-la-carte menu has beef, Georgetown sausages, chicken, fish, and vegetarian noodle stir fry dishes.
-Meals are large, delicious and filling..
+Meals are large, delicious and filling.
+We linger over several glasses of wine and then share a ‘chocolate volcano’ dessert.
 After dinner, we relax around the campfire, enjoy the brilliant starry sky then wander back through the Australian bush to our railway carriage ‘home’ for a good night’s sleep.

 It’s morning.
+The kangaroos have woken me so I watch nature’s world through the window.
 There are wallabies, wallaroos, parrots, kookaburras, currawongs and magpies all happily going about the business of eating.
 I guess it is time for our breakfast.

 Cereal, fruit, sausages, baked beans, eggs, sautéed vegetables, bacon and a variety of juices make for a great breakfast.
 We toast bread over the coals of the fire and spread it with honey and jam.
 Why do I eat so much more when in a setting like this?

 It’s 8am and we gather for the Archway Explorer tour.
+There are ten of us in the minibus as we drive to a lava tube.
 Lava tubes are the result of volcanic lava flowing down depressions.
 Eventually the surface cooled and formed a crust but underneath the lava continued to flow.